mhddurrah/map/README.md

 # map
 san-map
+--prerequisites
+* npm command should be defined as environment variable
+* ng command also should be installed as global from npm
+* osm2plsql command should be defined as env. var.

 - if you are using linux machine or unix based system just run runscript.sh file
 - command -> "sh runscript.sh"